GeorgeGramatikov/AI-Chess/README.md

     - Check
     - Checkmate
     - Stalemate
-Using Minimax Algorithm with Alpha-Beta Pruning -> An AI algorithm for two player games lto calculate the most optimal move for the current player.
+Using Minimax Algorithm with Alpha-Beta Pruning -> An AI algorithm for two player games to calculate the most optimal move for the current player.